-What is an Executor or Administrator and What do They Do?
+What is an Executor or Administrator & What do They Do?

 If a person dies without a will, a relative can be appointed Administrator.
-(Again, you may see a female Administratror referred to as an Administratrix.)
+(Again, you may see a female Administrator referred to as an Administratrix.)
 N.R.S.
 139.040 specifies which relatives have priority to be appointed administrator.
 If the administrator is out of state, a Nevada co-administrator must be appointed.
-Nv.
-Res. or Prof. Administrator
+See Nevada Resident or Professional Administrator?

 The duties of the Personal Representative depends on what sort of property is in the estate.
 Here are typical jobs of the Personal Representative: